: AAPI Food & Wine Fest, Lois Cho

 All-Star Chef and Winemaker Lineup

-The all-star lineup of Oregon restaurants include chefs from: Chochu Local Island BBQ, Obon Shokudo, Oma’s Hideaway, Oyatsupan, Memoire Ca Phe, The SoopAnnam VL, Golden Triangle, Kau Kau, Phaya Thai, Sugarpine Drive-In and Toya Ramen.
+The all-star lineup of Oregon restaurants changes each year, recently including chefs from: Chochu Local Island BBQ, Obon Shokudo, Oma’s Hideaway, Oyatsupan, Memoire Ca Phe, The SoopAnnam VL, Golden Triangle, Kau Kau, Phaya Thai, Sugarpine Drive-In and Toya Ramen.

-Esteemed wineries and winemakers participating include Alexana Winery, Hundred Suns Wine, Junichi Fujita, Nash Vineyards, Kristof Farms, Et Filles, Evening Land, Landmass Wines, Shiba Wichern Cellars and CHO Wines.
+Esteemed wineries and winemakers that have participated include Alexana Winery, Hundred Suns Wine, Junichi Fujita, Nash Vineyards, Kristof Farms, Et Filles, Evening Land, Landmass Wines, Shiba Wichern Cellars and CHO Wines.

 The festival is a nonprofit created to celebrate the diverse wine and culinary scene that makes the Pacific Northwest, particularly Oregon, so unique.
 The mission is to uplift AAPI food and wine businesses, promote diversity, educate the public regarding unconventional food and wine pairings, and support like-minded organizations.